 Cisco's economically priced RV Series VPN Routers are engineered to provide small businesses with VPN technology that permits remote users to access a headquarters network without compromising security.
 Models in the Cisco RV Series VPN Routers can support from five to 100 VPN tunnels, include 4 to 16-port Ethernet switches, come with integrated firewalls with advanced data encryption, and allow web-based configuration for remote set up and management.
 All models accommodate fast Ethernet and some models support Gigabit Ethernet.
 Both wired and wireless models are available.
 These routers do not support Cisco’s IOS routing software.

-The Cisco RV041 model VPN Router includes a 4-port 10/100 Ethernet switch and can safely support up to 50 branch offices or off-site workers through IPSec or PPTP tunneling protocol.
+The Cisco RV041 model VPN Router includes a 4-port 10/100 Ethernet switch and can safely support up to 50 branch offices or off-site workers through IPsec or PPTP tunneling protocol.
 The RV042G can handle Gigabit Ethernet.
-The Cisco RV082 model VPN Router has an 8-port 10/100 switch and can support up to 100 remote offices or online users with full IPSec VPN tunneling.
+The Cisco RV082 model VPN Router has an 8-port 10/100 switch and can support up to 100 remote offices or online users with full IPsec VPN tunneling.
 Cisco's RV016 Multi WAN VPN Router has 16 switched 10/100 Ethernet ports, supports 100 online connections, and lets as many as seven ports to be set up for traffic load balancing or for ISP failover to provide non-stop Internet access.

-Newer models in Cisco's portfolio of Small Business RV Series VPN Routers include the RV110W wired/Wireless-N VPN with a 4-port 10/100 Ethernet switch and support for as many as four VLANs, the Cisco RV130W Wireless-N Multifunction VPN Router with a 4-port Gigabit Ethernet switch and support for 825 Mbps throughput, the RV220W wired/Wireless-N Network Security Firewall with a 4-port Gigabit Ethernet switch and support for 25 IPSec VPN connections, and the 320 RV320 Dual Gigabit WAN VPN Router that features a 4-port Gigabit Ethernet switch and Dual Gigabit WAN ports for load balancing and business continuity.
+Newer models in Cisco's portfolio of Small Business RV Series VPN Routers include the RV110W wired/Wireless-N VPN with a 4-port 10/100 Ethernet switch and support for as many as four VLANs, the Cisco RV130W Wireless-N Multifunction VPN Router with a 4-port Gigabit Ethernet switch and support for 825 Mbps throughput, the RV220W wired/Wireless-N Network Security Firewall with a 4-port Gigabit Ethernet switch and support for 25 IPsec VPN connections, and the 320 RV320 Dual Gigabit WAN VPN Router that features a 4-port Gigabit Ethernet switch and Dual Gigabit WAN ports for load balancing and business continuity.

 Cisco Integrated Services Routers Generation 2

-Cisco's ISR G2 routers are designed to provide branch offices of enterprise networks with enhanced collaboration, virtualization, security, and dependable connectivity.
+Cisco's ISR G2 routers are designed to provide teleworkers, small offices and branches of enterprise networks with enhanced collaboration, virtualization, security, and dependable connectivity.
 ISR G2 routers feature an architecture that protects past investments in modules for older ISR routers and reduces future costs by allowing field upgrades to new modules as they become available.
 Compared to previous ISR routers, Cisco's ISR G2 routers offer 2-7 times higher performance, far greater expandability, and more affordable support.
 All ISR G2 routers include gigabit switching and incorporate multi-core CPUs and multigigabit fabric for faster processing and higher data throughput.
 ISR G2 routers also support intelligent power management for improved energy efficiency.

 A major innovation with ISR G2 routers is the Cisco IOS Software Universal image which includes all of the Cisco IOS technology sets so that you can quickly license and activate new features as needed without having to download and copy a new IOS image to your router.
 Progent's team of Cisco-certified CCIE network engineers offer world-class expertise to help you design, configure, and support multi-site deployments of Cisco ISR G2 routers that enhance branch office productivity and reduce the costs of expansion and maintenance.